Medical Displays for Surgical Systems & OR Integrators

 Lifecycle Assurance

-Surgical Systems and OR Platforms We Support
+Surgical & OR Platform Types We Commonly Support

-Typical platform environments
+Typical OR integration environments

 Wide operating room integration scene with medical displays mounted in an OR environment, supporting surgical visualization and routing workflows.

-Key Challenges in Surgical Display Integration
+Key OR Display Integration Challenges

 Modern operating room scene with a boom-mounted medical display supporting stable continuous use during surgical procedures.